 Investors may want to reconsider their stance on comparable situations in major cities like Manchester or Birmingham, where many believe the city’s most premium locations have little capital growth potential left.
 Our results suggest the perception that prices have already peaked in such locations may not necessarily be the case.

 Especially when we consider the expected growth of the Northern economy over the next 20 years.
-With HS2 set to better connect major Northern cities with the capital, and a slew of leading companies setting up bases in the North (HSBC, BBC, ITV, Deutsche Bank, Amazon, to name but a few so far), then it is not unreasonable to suggest we could see London-esque growth in other locations around the UK.
+With a slew of leading companies setting up bases in the North (HSBC, BBC, ITV, Deutsche Bank, Amazon, to name but a few so far) and waves of foreign investment in the region, it is not unreasonable to suggest we could see London-esque growth in other locations around the UK.